Identity Theft Protection Tips

-Identity theft is one of the fastest-growing types of financial fraud.
-Without stealing your wallet, a crook can steal your financial identity with as little information as your social security number.
-It is also called "account-takeover fraud" or "true-name fraud," and it involves crooks assuming your identity by applying for credit, running up huge bills and stiffing creditors - all in your name.
+Identity theft is one of the fastest growing types of financial fraud.
+Without stealing your wallet, a criminal can steal your financial identity with as little information as your Social Security number.
+It is also called "account-takeover fraud" or "true-name fraud," and it involves criminals assuming your identity by applying for credit, running up huge bills and stiffing creditors - all in your name.

-- Keep hand written list of all passwords to all internet sites you have an account with separate from the computer.
-Never store this list on your computer's hard drive as any format on your hard drive.
+- Keep a handwritten list of all passwords to all internet sites where you have an account Never store this list in any format on your computer's hard drive.

 - Do not save credit card numbers on any internet shopping site unless required.

-- 4. Passwords should contain both letters and numbers, preferably mixed up.
-Never use your social security number, bank account number, PINs or other sensitive information as passwords.
+- Passwords should contain a mixture of both letters and numbers.
+Never use your Social Security number, bank account number, PINs or other sensitive information as passwords.

 - Do not have Internet Explorer, Netscape Navigator, Firefox or Safari (Mac-based browser) save any passwords for you for any website.
 If your browser asks you to save this information for future use, select "no."

-- After each shopping session, or after each bill paying session or banking session, make sure you log out of the website and the close the browser, then open the browser again.
+- After each shopping session, bill-paying session and/or online banking session, make sure you log out of the website then close the browser.

 - Delete emails that say you've won the lottery.
 Do not open them.
 Do not believe them if you do open and read them.

-- Delete emails that have mostly symbols in the subject header, even if within the symbols something actually legible is there.
-Also ignore drugs by mail.
+- Delete emails that have mostly symbols in the subject header.

 - If you are not expecting an attachment from a trusted source, don't open the attachment.
 Make sure your email does not open attachments automatically upon opening an email.
 Turn off the preview pane in your mail software.